Author has written 13 stories for Mass Effect, Elder Scroll series, Dragon Age, and Middle-earth.

 I should point out that I don't regard any of this work as transcending the canon plotlines from the games, except in a very limited sense.
 Writing for a computer game is a completely different art form than writing literary fiction, even if it's more or less the same story in both cases.
 The game form imposes a lot of constraints on the writer, and can make it very difficult to produce a complex plot that is well explained and makes sense every step of the way.
 In the novel form we can do better because it's easier to construct and support a coherent plot.
 As I play with the elements Bioware's writers created for us, I cannot but acknowledge my profound debt to their work.

 This piece of Dragon Age fiction started out as a one-chapter short story, but as soon as I got into that one chapter I realized there was a whole novella, or even a short novel, hiding behind it.
 It's primarily the love story of a male Human Mage Warden and Morrigan, the Witch of the Wilds.
 It's written in third person, with the viewpoint usually alternating between the two lead characters, demonstrating how similar the two of them are and how they change one another in the course of the Fifth Blight.
-Still in progress.
+Complete.

 The Smith's Tale

-This story is set in the Elder Scrolls universe, and represents an effort to try out some new writing techniques - short vignettes, scraps of dialogue, action scenes, vivid description, all written in third person rather than the first-person form I normally use.
+This story is set in the Elder Scrolls universe, and represents an effort to try out some new writing techniques - short vignettes, scraps of dialogue, action scenes, vivid description, all written in third person rather than the first-person form I've normally used.
 Just stretching my authorial muscles a little.
 This story appears to be complete at novella length for now, although I may come back to Tamriel at some point.

 Generally I appreciate reviews no matter the source, and I'll accept reviews even if they're negative or show only a superficial reading of the story.
 However, I do prefer that reviews be signed, so that I can see who they're actually from and possibly respond with a PM.
 I reserve the right to delete unsigned reviews.
 If you want to guarantee that your review gets posted, sign in and post it under your account.